-The propagation of waves in smart periodic rods and axisymmetric shells was studied by Thorp5 who used RL piezoelectric shunts to passively control the vibration field.
-Recently Spadoni6 extended the concept to flat plates demonstrating that the width and location of stop bands in the frequency domain can be shaped through the tunable characteristics of periodic RL shunts.
+The propagation of waves in smart periodic rods and axisymmetric shells was studied by Thorp et al. (2005) who used RL piezoelectric shunts to passively control the vibration field.
+Recently Spadoni et al. (2009) extended the concept to flat plates demonstrating that the width and location of stop bands in the frequency domain can be shaped through the tunable characteristics of periodic RL shunts.